-An Exchange mailbox database as one of the most critical email communication platform requires regular maintenance for flawless email transmission between the sender and receiver.
+An Exchange mailbox database, is one of the most critical email communication platforms that stores organization’s email data into their databases.
+Every business operates on an Exchange server database to share emails or manage crucial data.
+But the Exchange mailbox database requires regular maintenance for flawless email transmission between the sender and receiver.

 However, maintaining an exchange mailbox database while keeping the long-term sustainability intact is not as easy as it seems to be.
 Everything needs to be planned and scheduled to carry out the maintenance tasks successfully while ensuring efficient operation and smooth functioning of exchange databases.